derrickoswald/CIMApplication/GridLAB-D/README.md

 hdfs dfs -put NIS_CIM_Export_sias_current_20161220.rdf /data
 ```

-The directory for GridLAB files files needs to be created and given write access permissions for the user executing the program.
+The directory for GridLAB files needs to be created and given write access permissions for the user executing the program.
 At the moment this is hard-coded as `/simulation` In the absence of specific user information, all write rights can be given:
 ```
 hdfs dfs -mkdir /simulation
 hdfs dfs -chmod a+w /simulation